 Low-Carb & Gluten-Free Chayote Squash Mock Apple Pie

 Chayote Squash Mock Apple Pie

-Add sweetener, xanthan gum, lemon juice, and apple extract to cooked chayote squash.
+- Add cinnamon, ginger, nutmeg, sweetener, xanthan gum, lemon juice, and apple extract to cooked chayote squash.

 - Pour chayote mixture into prepared pie crust.
 Dot filling with butter.